 Finally, after James II had been driven from the throne, Presbyterianism was firmly established as Scotland's national church.
 The Highlanders long remained loyal to the exiled Stuarts.
 In 1715 they attempted to restore the house of Stuart to the throne; James Stuart, known as the Old Pretender, was proclaimed James III.
 In 1745 they supported his son, Charles Edward, known as the Young Pretender and Bonnie Prince Charlie.
-The Young Pretender's quest for the throne ended in 1746 at the battle Culloden when the Highland forces were defeated by the English.
+The Young Pretender's quest for the throne ended in 1746 at the battle Culloden when the Highland forces were defeated by the British.

 The age-old rivalry between Scotland and England ended formally in 1707 when the parliaments of both nations agreed to the Act of Union.
 This act merged the both parliaments and established the Kingdom of Great Britain.
 Importantly, Scotland now had free trade with England and the colonies.
 As Britain's empire expanded the Scots played a great part in its development.
 Scots were also a huge influence in the inventions that brought about the Industrial Revolution and in the wealth that flowed into Britain during that time.